BICENTENNIAL TRIBUTE

 Cap: This, my Lord, is your master suite

-B: Hey day! call you that a cabin?
-Why ‘t is hardly three feet square; Not enough to stow Queen Mab in - Who the deuce can harbour there?
+B: Hey day! - call you that a cabin?
+Why ‘tis hardly three feet square - not enough to stow Queen Mab in - who the deuce can harbour there?

-Cap: Who, sir? plenty - Nobles twenty Did at once my vessel fill
+Cap: Who, sir? plenty - nobles twenty did at once my vessel fill

-Hobhouse is muttering fearful curses
+Hobhouse is muttering fearful curses, Murray is rightly amused

-M: Whoops! down the hatchway he rolls, now his breakfast, now his verses, vomits forth and damns our souls
+M: Whoops! - down the hatchway he rolls, now his breakfast, now his verses, vomits forth and damns our souls

-Bob: My Lord - you promised my mother that my soul would not be damned if I left England
+Bob: My Lord - you promised my mother that my soul would not be damned if I left England!

 H succeeds in making the entire party vomit - except B as he has a special relationship with things aquatic